dyspop/Configify/README.md

     Configify.make(template)

-To generate a configuration and load the new configuration data into the app context otherwise just use:
+To prompt and generate a configuration then load the new configuration data into the package/app context use:

     config = Configify.make(template, get=True)